sriharivishnu/AWS_Notes/CLF-C01/S07_Databases.md

     - Maintenance windows for upgrades
     - Scaling capability (vertical and horizontal)
     - Storage backed by EBS (gp2 or io1)
-- Cannot SSH into instance
+- BUT Cannot SSH into instance